 The Federal Communications Commission conducts unscheduled inspections of broadcast facilities, both randomly and when they have a reason to believe a problem exists.
 Under the Alternative Broadcast Inspection Program (ABIP), the NMBA will dispatch an ABIP inspector to perform a complete FCC-like inspection of your station to ensure that it is in compliance with the Commission rules.
 Upon compliance, your station can avoid those random FCC inspections for 3 years.

 Basically, the program works like this:

 - Contact with the NMBA by completing and signing an agreement for an inspection and paying the appropriate fee.

 - Upon the execution of the contract, the NMBA will notify the FCC that an inspection is pending.
 For a period of 150 days from the date of the agreement you will not be subject to a random inspection.

 - At a time convenient for both you and the inspector, your station will be inspected following a specific, FCC prepared checklist.
-This checklist may be found on the FCC web site.

 - The inspection will take four to six hours depending on the complexity of your operation - Stand-alone FM, Directional AM or Television Station.
 Any areas found not in compliance will be brought to your attention at the time of inspection.

 - Shortly after the inspection, your will receive a complete and confidential report detailing our findings, including violations and advisories, if any, and the forfeiture amount that may have been levied had it been an FCC inspection.